WestGrid/SciVis2021/content/data.md

 The simulation was performed in double precision, however, to reduce downloading time, we provide the data in single precision.
 Each file was saved in a NetCDF Climate and Forecast (CF) convention format, with each 3D scalar field being a function of latitude [degrees north], longitude [degrees east], and radius [km].
-The model's outer radius is 6371 km.
+The model's inner and outer radii are 3485 km and 6371 km, respectively.